-San Antonio Legal Services Association (SALSA), formerly known as the Community Justice Program (CJP), started almost twenty years ago.
-In 2001, Justice Phylis Speedlin and attorney Karen Pozza, then-president of the San Antonio Young Lawyers Association, recognized the need for pro bono legal services in San Antonio.
+San Antonio Legal Services Association (SALSA), formerly known as the Community Justice Program, started over twenty years ago when Justice Phylis Speedlin and Judge Karen Pozza recognized the need for pro bono legal services in San Antonio.
 After exploring how pro bono programs worked in Dallas and Austin, a committee was formed in partnership with San Antonio Bar Association leadership to create the “Just Take One” program which paired attorneys with clients in need.
 The “Just Take One” program evolved into the Community Justice Program and received its non-profit status in 2004.

-SALSA has relied on generous support from the San Antonio Bar Foundation, the Association of Corporate Counsel, the Texas Access to Justice Foundation, the Texas Bar Foundation, local law firms and community members.
+SALSA relies on generous financial support from the San Antonio Bar Foundation, the Texas Access to Justice Foundation, the Texas Bar Foundation, local law firms and community members.
 This ongoing support ensures that when community needs are identified, SALSA stands ready to serve its clients.
-Over the years, SALSA has become the reality that Justice Speedlin and Judge Pozza imagined so many years earlier.